 - Investigate the inputs into biotechnologies required from a range of disciplines from basic science to intellectual property management;

 - Differentiate the roles of various regulatory bodies around the world and the complexity of idea scale-up to product development, whether it be a drug, medical device or food;

 - Develop effective communication skills appropriate for a professional context.

 At the completion of this subject, students should gain skills in:

 - applying advanced analysis, scientific communication and critical analytical skills in an industry based practice;

 - demonstrating the breadth of knowledge gained in an inter-disciplinary approach;

-- analysing projects holistically and to identify and integrate multiple disciplines in order to solve problems;
+- analysing projects holistically and identifying and integrating multiple disciplines in order to solve problems;

-- be able to examine critically, synthesise and evaluate knowledge pertaining to biotechnology;
+- examining critically, synthesizing and evaluating knowledge pertaining to biotechnology;

 - high level written report presentation skills;